Hebden Parish Lands

 The trustees were permitted to let the grazing on the land, as long as the money was spent on maintaining and improving the land and facilities.

 Up to 1894 the Overseers of the Poor and the Church Wardens were the trustees of the land, and they did little with it, apart from enclose it.
 Nothing was done to improve their usefulness for "exercise and recreation", and they remained just bare pasture.
 The Parish Council was created in 1894, and took over the trusteeship of the Recreation Grounds Charity.
 In 1899 it initiated a tree planting program, in the corners by the bridges and along the length of Main Street, and in 1901 it built the bridge across the beck in High Green.
+Photographic evidence indicates that the trees running up from the old bridge in High Green were planted in the 1900s.
 The turnstile gate allowing egress onto the public footpath running to the mill from Main Street was made by William Bell in 1905.
 A number of seats were provided, which were taken in during the winter and painted.

 In 1922, the Parish Council took two local brothers to the County Court for attempting a land grab of the land on the east side of the beck below the main road bridge.
 The Parish Council won its case.